Pacific Halibut in Green Tea Broth

 - 4 ounces shiitake mushrooms, stemmed and thinly sliced

 - 1/2 cup snow peas, strings removed, thinly sliced lengthwise

 Preheat oven to 400 degrees.
 Season halibut with salt and pepper.

 In a medium saucepan, bring 2 cups salted water to a boil.
 Add quinoa, reduce to a simmer, cover, and cook until quinoa is tender and water has been absorbed, about 15 minutes.
 Remove from heat; set aside.

 Meanwhile, in a large nonstick skillet, heat oil over medium-high.
 Cook fillets until golden, 2 to 3 minutes per side.
 Remove fillets from pan (reserve pan with any oil in it).
 Place fish in an ovenproof dish and bake 8 to 10 minutes or until just cooked through (a paring knife will easily go through fish).

 To pan, add ginger, bok choy, edamame, shiitakes, and snow peas; reduce heat to medium and cook, stirring constantly, for 3 minutes or until the shiitakes begin to soften.
 Add green tea, soy sauce, and honey.
 Cook until edamame are tender, about 3 minutes longer.
 Add scallions to pan.
-Place some broth and vegetables in each of four shallow bowls.
+Place some broth and vegetables in each of 4 shallow bowls.
 Top with fish fillet and garnish with basil leaves.

-Season quinoa with salt if necessary and serve on the side in separate serving bowls.
+Season quinoa with salt, if necessary, and serve on the side in separate serving bowls.